endurox-dev/endurox/README.md

 # Releases

 - Version 2.5.1 released on 18/05/2016.
 Support for transactional persistent message queues.
 Provides APIs: tpenqueue(), tpdequeue() and command line management tools.
 See doc/persistent_message_queues_overview.adoc, doc/manpage/tmqueue.adoc, doc/manpage/xadmin.adoc, doc/manpage/q.config.adoc.
 Use cases can be seen under atmitests/test028_tmq
+- Version 3.2.1 released on 25/06/2016.
+Added support for other Unix systems.
+Currently at production grade supported OSes are IBM AIX and Oracle Solaris.
+MAC OS X and Cygwin versions are considered as experimental.